Tesla Powerwall 3 Review (2026): What Changed, What's Great, What Isn't

 What actually changed vs. Powerwall 2

 The headline is the integrated solar inverter.
-Powerwall 2 was a battery that needed a separate solar inverter; Powerwall 3 is the inverter — panels wire directly into it.
+Powerwall 2 was an AC-coupled battery that needed a separate solar inverter; Powerwall 3 is the inverter — panels wire directly into it.
 On new solar-plus-storage installs this removes an entire piece of hardware, simplifies the wall, and typically saves real money.
 The 6 MPPTs matter more than most reviews notice: complex SoCal roofs — multiple planes, partial shade, odd azimuths — get six independently-optimized strings without microinverters.
 And the doubled power output changed the backup conversation: one PW3 runs loads that used to require two PW2s.

 What's genuinely great